ISFRYN FILMMAKING WORKSHOPS

 I graduated from Central Saint Martins with a Fine Art degree in Filmmaking.

-I am located amongst the beautiful rolling hills of Mid Wales.
-The location offers a multitude of possibilities, year round, to test and inspire - from neighbouring SSSI open moorland to the intimacy of ancient field systems, hidden pools and the day to day activities of an upland hill farm.
+I am located amongst the beautiful rolling hills of mid Wales.
+The location offers a multitude of possibilities, year round, to test and inspire - from neighbouring SSSI open moorland to the intimacy of ancient field systems, hidden pools and the day to day activities of upland hill farming.

 The location has been the basis for my ongoing natural history film series Observations from Isfryn.